Medication for sprains: Newest treatment options

 Prolotherapy is an alternative therapy that involves injecting irritants such as a saline or sugar solution into an injury to trigger the inflammatory response.
 It should help reduce pain, improve the strength and function of ligaments and other tissues (Cronin, 2013).
 The American College of Rheumatology does not recommend its use in osteoarthritis.
 The benefits of and long-term effects of prolotherapy need further research.

 Platelets and plasma from the patient’s blood are used in PRP therapy to expedite the healing process for injuries to muscles, tendons, and bones.
 Blood from the patient is spun in a centrifuge.
 The platelet-rich plasma is removed and then injected into the injury site.
 PRP therapy requires research before it becomes a mainstream treatment.
 However, it seems to be effective in the treatment of chronic tendon injuries (Kelly, 2011).

 Stem cells are called pluripotent, which means they can mature into other types of cells.
 They also serve critical messaging functions in tissue.
 Stem cell therapy holds much promise for the future, but there are potential problems that require additional research before they become a mainstream treatment option (Lim & Hee, 2010).

-BPC-157 is a synthetic peptide that is typically found in the digestive juices of humans.
-It speeds up healing in soft tissue, including ligaments and tendons injured in ankle, knee, foot, and elbow sprains.
+BPC-157 is a synthetic peptide that is derived from one typically found in the digestive juices of humans.
+In animal studies, it has been found to speed up healing in soft tissue, including ligaments and tendons injured in ankle, knee, foot, and elbow sprains.
 A telemedicine consultation with an Invigor health care provider can determine whether BPC-157, a supplement that requires a prescription, is the best choice for you.